 Ensuring the safety and security of those at Billy Bishop Toronto City Airport, and in the surrounding community, is always a top priority.
-While we do not share the details of our emergency response plan for security reasons, we do have an extensive emergency response program in place.
-All emergency prevention and response protocols and procedures at our airport meet or exceed Transport Canada regulatory requirements.
+We have an extensive emergency response program in place and all emergency prevention and response protocols and procedures at our airport meet or exceed Transport Canada regulatory requirements.

-Billy Bishop Airport has a fully functioning, on-island fire hall and emergency response centre, over and above the Toronto Fire Service, staffed by more than double the number of emergency personnel required by Transport Canada, with state-of-the-art equipment and vehicles which have been upgraded and expanded over the past few years, including new firefighting trucks, a mid-size pumper and a Fire Command vehicle.
+Billy Bishop Toronto City Airport has a fully equipped, on-island fire hall and emergency response centre, staffed by more than double the number of emergency personnel required by Transport Canada, with state-of-the-art equipment and vehicles including ARFF (Airport Rescue and Fire Fighting) trucks, a mid-size pumper and a Fire Command vehicle.
+This is in addition to Toronto Fire Service which has stations on Toronto Island and just to the east on Queens Quay.

 Ongoing Emergency Training